 Convincing seniors that they are being defrauded can be challenging, Stover said, adding that listening and empathy skills are incredibly important in his job.

 “The elderly are especially susceptible because they truly believe they have won something or are helping someone.
 We have to explain that someone is trying to take advantage of them.
-Its difficult news to deliver, but I’m proud to be a watchdog on their behalf and to say that I’m here to help.”
+It’s difficult news to deliver, but I’m proud to be a watchdog on their behalf and to say that I’m here to help.”